Tourette Syndrome Life's a Twitch Logo

 This is similar to something I mentioned in my response to Question 4 -- I discuss how attention to a particular behaviour (in that case unusual eye movements) can cause that behaviour to either become enshrined in a tic or to increase the frequency of an existing tic.

-The fourth reference I supplied was a report of a successful case of using reinforcement to eliminate a throat clearing/coughing tic when Habit Reversal Training (HRT) was not a technique preferred by the client -- either of these techniques might be tried if this particular tic becomes very worrisome or disruptive to your son (however HRT has considerably more, and more rigorous, evidence to support it's high effectiveness).
+The fourth reference I supplied was a report of a successful case of using reinforcement to eliminate a throat clearing/coughing tic when Habit Reversal Training (HRT) was not a technique preferred by the client.
+If this particular tic becomes very worrisome or disruptive to your son, HRT (or what's now known as the Comprehensive Behavioural Intervention for Tics / CBIT) has considerably more, and more rigorous, evidence to support it's high effectiveness.
+To learn more about HRT and/or CBIT take a look at my book Nix Your Tics!
+Eliminate Unwanted Tic Symptoms: A How-To Guide For Young People.

 Hope this helps R.S!